 - OSLA Servicing

 If you’ve had no issues with your current servicer, you can stick with it.
-But if you’d like to change loan servicers, look into customer reviews on sites such as Consumer Affairs or the Better Business Bureau.
+But if you’d like to change loan servicers, look into customer reviews on sites such as Consumer Affairs or the Better Business Bureau (BBB).

-By learning about how other borrowers have fared, you can find a loan servicer with a decent reputation for working with customers.
+By learning about how other borrowers have fared, you can find the best student loan consolidation servicer for you.

 Your second option for ditching your student loan servicer and getting a new one is through student loan refinancing.